ChadBlickenstaff/ai-workflow-library/prompt-library/README.md

 # Prompt Library

-A collection of reusable prompts that capture proven thinking patterns rather than one-off instructions.
+A collection of reusable reasoning frameworks that capture proven thinking patterns rather than one-off instructions.

-These prompts document repeatable approaches to research, analysis, writing, decision-making, and systems design.
-They are designed to improve the quality and consistency of knowledge work by standardizing reasoning—not replacing it.
+These prompts encode repeatable approaches to analysis, review, writing, decision-making, and systems design.
+Their purpose is not simply to generate better outputs—it is to improve the quality and consistency of human judgment.

 ---

 ## Overview

-A good prompt is not simply a better instruction.
+A good prompt is more than a better instruction.

-It is a reusable workflow that encodes judgment, constraints, and a repeatable thinking process.
+It is a reusable reasoning framework that encodes judgment, constraints, and a repeatable thinking process.

-This library captures prompts refined through real portfolio projects, interview preparation, GTM research, and day-to-day operational work.
-Each prompt exists because it consistently improves thinking, decision quality, or execution.
+This library captures prompts refined through real portfolio projects, GTM systems work, and day-to-day operational decision-making.

+Each prompt exists because it consistently improves thinking—not because it produces more text.

-As prompts mature, they often evolve into operating systems, reusable workflows, or templates.
+As these reasoning frameworks mature, they often evolve into operating systems, reusable workflows, or documented methodologies.

 ---